How to Use Lawn Fertilizer

-With a spreader, some fertilizer and 15 minutes, you can be on your way to a greener, healthier lawn.
+With a spreader, some grass fertilizer, and 15 minutes, you can be on your way to a thicker, greener lawn.

 - Pick the best spreader for your lawn.
 Spreaders fall into two main categories: broadcast and drop.
 Scroll down to learn more about spreaders and the best ways to use them in your lawn.
 Adjust spreader settings.
 Each fertilizer product has a unique spreader setting for correct coverage.
 Check the bag to make sure you’re selecting the proper setting for your individual spreader.

-- Apply fertilizer around the perimeter.
-Feeding around the perimeter first will allow you to feed the rest of the lawn without worrying about missing any of the edges.
-Using the EdgeGuard® feature on a Scotts® broadcast spreader helps you avoid getting fertilizer in garden beds, on sidewalks, or on driveways.
+- Apply grass fertilizer around the perimeter.
+Feeding around the perimeter first will allow you to fertilize the rest of the lawn without worrying about missing any of the edges.
+Using the EdgeGuard® feature on a Scotts® broadcast spreader helps you avoid getting grass food in garden beds, on sidewalks, or on driveways.

 - Fill in the middle.
 Similar to a mowing pattern, feed your lawn by walking back and forth in straight lines while slightly overlapping with each pass.

-- Return remaining product and store.
-Once you’ve finished feeding your lawn, return any unused product to the bag and store it for future uses.
+- Properly handle remaining product.
+Once you’ve finished fertilizing your lawn, return any unused product to the bag and store it for future uses.
 Be sure to keep it in a cool, dry place away from pets and children.

 Just like we need more nutrients than water can provide to survive, so does your lawn.
 Feeding your lawn 4 times a year with a product like Scotts® Turf Builder® Lawn Food helps it stay green and grow thick.
 Maintaining a thick, lush lawn helps prevent weed seeds from sprouting and moving in.
 Check out our article, The Benefits of Fertilizing Your Lawn, to learn more.